Nucular: Dictionary notes

 The colloquial pronunciation British /ˈnjuːkjʊlə/, U.S. /ˈn(j)ukjələr/ (frequently rendered in written form as nucular[...]) has been criticized in usage guides since at least the mid 20th century [...] although it is now commonly given as a variant in modern dictionaries.

-In his 1999 book The Big Book of Beastly Mispronunciations, logophile Charles Harrington Elster noted that the vast majority of those he spoke with during the writing of his book as well as 99 percent of the 1985 usage panel of Morris & Morris' Harper Dictionary of Contemporary Usage specifically condemned the use of the word and characterized it as a mispronunciation.
+In his 1999 book The Big Book of Beastly Mispronunciations, logophile Charles Harrington Elster wrote that the vast majority of those he spoke to while writing his book as well as 99% of the 1985 usage panel of Morris & Morris's Harper Dictionary of Contemporary Usage specifically condemned the use of the word and characterized it as a mispronunciation.
 Elster's own view on the matter derives from the root of the word: "nucleus".
 Arguing by analogy, Elster suggests that "Molecular comes from molecule, and particular comes from particle, but there is no nucule to support nucular."

 Notable users

-The U.S. presidents Dwight D. Eisenhower, Jimmy Carter, Bill Clinton, George W. Bush and vice president Walter Mondale used this pronunciation.
-In his 2005 book, Going Nucular, linguist Geoffrey Nunberg suggested that the presidents' reasons for their differing pronunciations may be distinct.
-Whereas Eisenhower's pronunciation most likely arose from his lack of familiarity (he first learned the word in mid-life), Bush's usage may represent a calculated effort to appeal to populist sentiment, though Nunberg's theory here is rejected by fellow linguist Steven Pinker.
+The U.S. presidents Dwight D. Eisenhower, Bill Clinton, George W. Bush and vice president Walter Mondale used this pronunciation.
+In his 2005 book Going Nucular, linguist Geoffrey Nunberg suggested that the presidents' reasons for their differing pronunciations may be distinct.
+Whereas Eisenhower's pronunciation most likely arose from lack of familiarity (he first learned the word in midlife), Bush's usage may represent a calculated effort to appeal to populist sentiment, though Nunberg's theory here is rejected by linguist Steven Pinker.
 This analysis is repeated in the second edition of Elster's Big Book of Beastly Mispronunciations.

-Oxford professor Marcus du Sautoy used this pronunciation in a BBC documentary, and Orson Welles said "nucular" while speaking at the 1982 "No Nukes" rally in Central Park.
+Oxford professor Marcus du Sautoy used this pronunciation in a BBC documentary.

-The nuclear physicist Edward Teller, "father" of the American hydrogen bomb, supposedly used nucular, and it does enjoy some tradition in the American nuclear-research establishment.
-However, in a 1965 interview on the ill-fated Project Plowshare, Teller used the standard pronunciation.
+The nuclear physicist Edward Teller, "father" of the American hydrogen bomb, supposedly used "nucular", and it does have some currency in the American nuclear research establishment.
+But in a 1965 interview on Project Plowshare, Teller used the standard pronunciation.

+The 17th U.S. Secretary of Energy, Chris Wright, said "nucular" several times in his welcome remarks on February 5, 2025.